boyan13/boyan13/README.md

 Skills: Python / C++ / Java / HTML / CSS

-- 🔭 I’m currently working on a Python-based cipher program.
+- 🔭 I’m currently working on a Python-based simple cipher program, with the purpose of learning a gui library and practising the MVC design pattern.
 - 🌱 I’m currently learning different Python libraries, using CMake and working with Source engine's SDK 2013 code base.
 - 📫 How to reach me: bonev1313@gmail.com
 - ⚡ Fun fact: Whenever I'm not programming, I'm working on a Half-Life Decay remake as a level designer: https://psr.digital/projects/2/